partrickJhonson/beef/Configuration.md

 ### Admin UI

-The panel path should also be changed using the `beef.http.web_ui_basepath` configuration option (see Web server configuration section below).
+The panel path should also be changed using the `beef.extension.admin_ui.base_path` configuration option.
 Note: this is security through obscurity and won't prevent attacks against the `/api/` REST interface.

 ### Login Throttling